Mutual information of spin systems from autoregressive neural networks: Results

-\emph{Discussion of $\alpha(\beta)$ and $r(\beta)$ coefficients:} For $\beta$ far from critical inverse temperature we can reliably describe our data with the area law Ansatz Eq.~\eqref{eq.
+For $\beta$ far from critical inverse temperature we can reliably describe our data with the area law Ansatz Eq.~\eqref{eq.
 MI scaling}.
 This allows us to extract the coefficients $\alpha$ and $r$ for the four different partitionings and compare them.
 We show the results in Fig.~\ref{fig. main}.
 In the main figures, we show the dependence on $\beta$ whereas in the insets we show the difference between the "strip" and "square" partitionings (the differences between other partitionings look similar).
 We have shown only the values which were obtained from fits with $\sqrt{\chi^2/\textrm{DOF}} \lesssim 1$, as to be sure that the postulated dependence Eq.~\eqref{eq.
 MI scaling} is indeed reflected in the data.
 This means $\beta\le 0.35$ and $\beta\ge 0.5$ for block partitionings, $\beta\le 0.25$ and $\beta\ge 0.5$ for chessboard.
+The uncertainties of data points in Fig.~\ref{fig. main} contain: i) the propagation of statistical uncertainties of $\hat{I}_{N,M}(\beta,L)$ through the extrapolation fits ($M \rightarrow \infty$ and the dependence on $L$) and ii) the systematic uncertainty of the fits estimated by taking the maximal difference of the outcomes when using different fit Ansatze or fit intervals.
+Both types of uncertainties were added in quadrature to obtain the final error bars shown in Fig.~\ref{fig. main}.

 In the left panel, we show the coefficient $\alpha$ as a function of $\beta$.
 Qualitative behavior of $\alpha(\beta)$ seems to be universal: it goes to 0 at $\beta=0$ and $\beta\rightarrow \infty$ and rises around the critical temperature.
 The data clearly show that the chessboard partitioning yields different values than the three other possibilities which seem to be compatible with each other.
 The differences shown in the inset are indeed compatible with zero within their uncertainties.
-Therefore, we conclude that in this range of $\beta$ the partitioning geometry does not influence the mutual information (when block partitionings are considered).
+Therefore, we conclude that in this range of $\beta$ the partitioning does not influence the mutual information (when block partitionings are considered).
 In the right panel, we show the value of $r$.
-In that case, all four partitionings give the same result: 0 for $\beta<\beta_c$ and $\log2$ for $\beta>\beta_c$.
-This seems to be quite a universal behavior \cite{St_phan_2010}.
+In that case, all four partitionings give the same result: 0 for $\beta<\beta_c$ and $\ln 2$ for $\beta>\beta_c$. \footnote{For $\beta \rightarrow \infty$ the space of states reduces to the two states -- one with all spins up and second with all spins down -- both having the same probability $1/2$.
+Plugging such probability distribution to Eq.~\eqref{eq.
+MI} one gets $I(\beta=\infty)=\ln 2$}